teigCoding/qb-oilwell/README.md

 ## Installation
 Installing the qb-oil into your FiveM can be done by following the listed steps below.
-1. Download the latest version of the resource from (god linken)
+1. Download the latest version of the resource from (https://github.com/teigCoding/qb-oilwell/)
 2. Open the zip file and place the `qb-oilwell` folder into your server's resource folder
 3. Open up your server configuration file and add `ensure qb-oilwell` to your resource start list
 4. Add the item to qb-core > shared > items.lua